Topics

 There is a reason for this, and it is my own theory based on my personal experience.

-That is to say, even if you eat a lotーmainly carbohydratesーand experiencing hunger for hours, you will be near a starvation situation.
+That is to say, even if you eat a lot, if your diet is skewed toward easily digestible carbohydrates and some protein, and you end up being very hungry for hours, you will be close to a starvation situation.

-On the other hand, even if you eat a little, if you eat a well-balanced diet, including vegetables/dairy/fat every five to seven hours, then your body won’t perceive you as being in starvation mode.
+On the other hand, even if you eat a little, if you eat a well-balanced diet including vegetables, dairy, meat, and fat every five to seven hours, then your body won’t perceive you as being in starvation mode.
 When there are some undigested substances in your intestines, your body perceives them as "there is still food."
 In other words, your intestines decide everything.

 A long time ago, our ancestors had nuts, meat, or root vegetables, and then, even if they had nothing after that for a whole day, their bodies didn’t perceive it as starvation.

-On the other hand, our current bodies sometimes perceive us in starvation mode only within half a day.
+On the other hand, our current bodies sometimes perceive us in starvation mode depending on what we eat for as little as seven to eight hours.